BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 - [BG3 Modders Multitool](https://github.com/ShinyHobo/BG3-Modders-Multitool/wiki/General-Usage) (For finding files.
 The multitool can have issues processing dialog files, so I don't recommend packing them with it)
 - My [dialog timeline updater](https://www.nexusmods.com/baldursgate3/mods/11295) or similar python script to update things like start and end times, effect component IDs, etc
 - An extracted localization file to reference your dialog
-- Not necessary but highly recommended: The [parsed dialog files](https://www.tumblr.com/roksik-dnd/727481314781102080/bg3-datamined-dialogue-google-drive) made by roksik-dnd on Tumblr
+- Not necessary but highly recommended: The [parsed dialog files](https://www.tumblr.com/roksik-dnd/727481314781102080/bg3-datamined-dialogue-google-drive) uploaded by roksik-dnd on Tumblr

 ### Skills
 - Basic knowledge of BG3 modding, but especially unpacking and converting .lsf files